M.L.S., College of Information Science & Technology, Drexel University

-John D. Shank is the associate Instructional Design Librarian and Director of The Center for Learning & Teaching at Penn State Berks.
+John D. Shank is an Associate Instructional Design Librarian at Penn State Berks.
 Prior to his appointment in July 2001, he held positions at Bryn Mawr, Haverford, and Montgomery County Community College.
 He was selected by Library Journal in 2005 as a “Mover and Shaker.”

 Shank’s responsibilities include teaching, administration, research, and service.
 He teaches CAS 283 Communication and Information Technology.
 He has directed numerous grants and projects that have been awarded to over 60 faculty, directly impacting more than 85 courses and 2500 students.
 These initiatives focus on enhancing the student-centered teaching and learning campus environment.
 His research interests include the role, use, and impact of instructional technologies in higher education and academic libraries.

 He has given hundreds of presentations at conferences, meetings, and workshops.